 Sometimes if she is good Ella is allowed to watch “Follow Santa” on the computer.
 It’s a website that tracks Santa’s movements across the world leading up to Christmas Day.
 Ella loves it and gets very excited when she sees Santa online.

-Although Ella and her parents, who are Irish born, will continue the tradition of leaving out a cookie and milk for Santa, they will go that extra mile for Christmas 2012.
+Although Ella and her parents, who are Irish born, will continue the tradition of leaving out a cookie and milk for Santa, they will go that extra mile this Christmas

 “This year my mammy said she will mix oats and glitter and we will spread it on the grass for Rudolph,” Ella told the Irish Voice last week.

 She is hoping Santa will bring her “Dora and Diego and a baby doll and a toy for Elfie.”